Code-Institute-Submissions/Dylan-Contet-MS2_MemoryGame_AprResub/readme.md

 * As a Returning user, I want to see that the main purpose of the site hasn't changed.
 * As a Returning user, I want to be able to play as many games on any difficulty without errors.

+### Goals for Frequent Visitors

+* As a Frequent user, I want to see if there will be any further updates to the game.
+* As a Frequent user, I want to see a variety of choices of memory games to play.